John Henry Maunder: Compositions

 The harvest anthem Praise the Lord, O Jerusalem (1897), perhaps one of his finest, is a typical multi-sectional work of 150 measures (bars).
 Maunder wrote a number of part-songs, including a piece called Thor’s War Song (from Longfellow's Tales of a Wayside Inn), and a musical setting of the Border Ballad by Sir Walter Scott.

 Maunder also wrote operettas.
 His Daisy Dingle received its first performance in Forest Hill in 1885.
-Another, a Comic Opera, entitled The Superior Sex, was performed at the Empire Theatre, Southend, in March 1909, and again at the Cripplegate Theatre, London, in February 1910.
+Another, a comic opera entitled The Superior Sex, was performed at the Empire Theatre, Southend, in March 1909, and again at the Cripplegate Theatre, London, in February 1910.
 Set in 2005 A.D., it takes a humorous look at female emancipation by setting an inept army regiment (the 125th Indefencibles) against legendary female-warriors, the Amazons.
 The balance of power then shifts from one side to the other, and receives much comment, before reverting in a dramatic final scene.

 Critical opinion

 In his A Short History of English Church Music, Erik Routley traced John Stainer's The Crucifixion (1887) as the archetypal choral work deliberately written for amateur choirs that others imitated, and often diluted.

-However, in 1922, an American reviewer for The New Music Review wrote the following concerning Maunder's work: "An enthusiastic choirmaster once declared that the organists and choristers of the English-speaking world should unite to raise a monument to J. H. Maunder as a great benefactor of the human race in general and of church musicians in particular, because he combined in his voluminous writings for the church two factors which are both most highly to be commended and yet which are seldom found in the same composer, i.e., a good musical style and great technical facility.
-The music of Maunder is always well-written and thoroughly musical and devotional in feeling, and yet it is always easy to sing.
-Any amateur parish choir can attempt it, and yet it is worth the attention of even the best choral organizations.
-There is always a fresh and apparently inexhaustible flow of melodic ideas and the harmonic fabric is always full of interest and color and yet never unduly complicated.
-These remarks apply to all his writings, and may be made of the service [i.e. The Service in G] suggested for this day."
+However, in 1922, an American reviewer for The New Music Review wrote the following concerning Maunder's work: